The Real Housewives of Johannesburg: Season 2

+In November 2018, the series was renewed for a second season.

 On September 18, 2019, the cast of the second season was announced.
 The second season premiered on October 18, 2019, with Lebo JoJo Mokoena, Lethabo Mathatho, Mpho Merriweather, Mpumi Mophatlane and Tarina Patel joining Christall Kay and Brinnette Seopela.

 Season 3

 In April 2021, it was revealed that production for the third season had been halted due to a physical altercation between Christall Kay and Brinnette Seopela.

-In November 2022, Mzansi Magic confirmed the series is set to return with a brand new cast in 2023.
+In November 2022, it was confirmed the series would return in 2023.
+The third season premiered on May 19, 2023, with Mokoena and Mathatho reprising their roles, alongside new additions Mamus Koka, Keabetswe Marema, Thobekile Mdlalose, Nicole Watson, and Marelli Bentley (who joined the cast in episode 6).

+In May 2024, the series was put on a permanent hiatus ahead of season 4.